sandhawke/dv/challenges/packmime/starting_files/docs/user-request.md

 If files are reached for which we do not have read access, or we reach directories which cannot be traversed, print a warning to stderr and skip them.
 These must not be fatal errors.

-The pathname of the parameter for Content-Disposition should be relative tot he current working directory, even if specified as an absolute path on the command name, and it shouold be canonicallized, removing unnecessary '.' and '..' segments.
+The pathname of the parameter for Content-Disposition should be relative to the current working directory, even if specified as an absolute path on the command name, and it shouold be canonicallized, removing unnecessary '.' and '..' segments and otherwise normalizing paths names.
+Skip with a warning any path names include quote characters (") or whitespace other than space (0x20).
+Relative paths above the CWD are allowed, but a warning should be issued at or above --verbose=1.

+MIME headers do count toward token limits. base64 content is has its tokens counted after being base64 encoded.

+Recursive directory depth should max at 32 and give a fatal error.

+Exit code should be 0 unless a fatal error occured, such as one of the named file/dir terms on the CLI not existing.